ocopjs/server-side-graphql-client/README.md

 });
 ```

-There are three key differences between `buon.executeGraphQL` and `createItem`
+There are three key differences between `ocop.executeGraphQL` and `createItem`
 (and other functions from this package):

 1. If there is an error, `createItem` will be thrown as an exception, rather